Privacy Policy

 - Anthropic: we use the Anthropic API under their commercial terms and privacy policy, which prohibit Anthropic from using API inputs/outputs for model training.

-- OpenAI: we use the OpenAI API under their Data Processing Addendum (DPA), which includes Standard Contractual Clauses for international transfers and prohibits OpenAI from using API inputs/outputs for model training.
+- OpenAI: we use the OpenAI API under their Data Processing Addendum (DPA), which prohibits OpenAI from using API inputs/outputs for model training.

-- Microsoft Azure: we use Azure Cognitive Services under the Microsoft Products and Services Data Protection Addendum (DPA), which covers GDPR, UK GDPR, and includes Standard Contractual Clauses.
+- Microsoft Azure: we use Azure Cognitive Services under the Microsoft Products and Services Data Protection Addendum (DPA), which binds Microsoft to confidentiality and security obligations as a processor.
 Microsoft’s HIPAA Business Associate Agreement (BAA) is also available for health-adjacent data if applicable.

 13. Changes to this policy